devlog 0 building a saas

 Pros and cons of using PocketBase.

-After not having to code a backend, I decided to add an API management solution called Kong[³].
+After not having to code a backend, I decided to add an API management solution called Kong3.
 I wanted the following features: rate limiting and caching.
 It was mandatory for me.
 If my app is going into the wild, I want it to be prepared for that.
 I designed the following architecture:

 Desired backend architecture.

-The backend will be connected to Kong and the latter will be “reverse proxied” by Caddy (precisely caddy-gen⁴, a great Docker image that automate caddy for Docker containers).
+The backend will be connected to Kong and the latter will be reverse-proxied by Caddy (precisely caddy-gen4, a great Docker image that automate caddy for Docker containers).
 Then, I started playing with the Kong Docker image.
-First disappointment, it needs Postgres or Cassandra (a column-oriented database) to run.
+First disappointment: it needs Postgres or Cassandra (a column-oriented database) to run.
 Quickly got over it after digging into the docs and discovered the db-less mode.
 After spending many hours tweaking my docker-compose.yml

 , I found successively that the Kong Manager (their GUI admin dashboard) and rate limiting plugin wasn’t available for the open sourced version.
-Just at this time, I wondered why I’m not using Traefik⁵ (Traefik is reverse proxy with automatic HTTPS like Caddy).
-Back in the days, I struggled to configure Traefik, this is why I switched over Caddy and was using it everywhere.
+Just at this time, I wondered why I’m not using Traefik5 (Traefik is reverse proxy with automatic HTTPS like Caddy).
+Back in the day, I struggled to configure Traefik, this is why I switched to Caddy and was using it everywhere.
 But, I got Traefik to work not so long ago, therefor I checked it out, and it had all the Kong features I wanted, plus a very nice dashboard 😉.

 Traefik dashboard.